jmfrancois/cmfdesigner/README.md

 # CMF designer

-This is a designer to create react-cmf app.
+This is a designer to work with react-cmf.
 It has to be installed on the dev session (FS access required)

 ## How to install